-So you’re leading through the biggest crisis in recent history.
+So you’re leading through the biggest crisis in your lifetime.

 I’m guessing you feel overwhelmed, not to mention exhausted.
 You barely have time to read this post.